s0schen/powerwall_monitor/README.md

 * From `Configuration\Data Sources` add `Sun and Moon` database with:
   - Name: `Sun and Moon`
-  - Enter your latitude and longitude (some browsers will use your location)
+  - Enter your latitude and longitude.
+You can use this [web page](https://jasonacox.github.io/powerwall_monitor/location.html) to find your GPS location if you don't know).
   - Click "Save & test" button

 * From `Dashboard\Manage` (or `Dashboard\Browse`), select `Import`, and upload `dashboard.json`